- Books, Literature, and Writing»

 Turning to the mirror hanging on his wall above the writing desk, Flynn stole an especially long gaze at his own flawless profile (as was a part of his nightly regime).

 He felt delicately along his skillfully chiseled, defined jaw, down to the minute dimple in his slightly squared, strong chin.
 To match, he bore a defined but endearing button nose.
 His large and rounded moss green eyes played well off his slim cheeks and high cheekbones.
 Flynn's fingertips brushed lightly over every hidden contour in his face until they came to his full lips--perfectly poised in their typical pout.
 He stroked them lightly, admiring the way his mouth sat slightly larger and wider than most.
 Dusty brown hair fell in slight waves just above his jawline (a length generally longer than most, but unique and forming to his face).
 The beginnings of fresh facial hair were apparent, but not overwhelming.

-Flynn grinned smugly as he examined his formidable brow and wiped a smidgen of dry blood from the corner of his mouth.
+Flynn grinned smugly as he examined his formidable brow and wiped a smidgen of dry blood from the opposite corner of his mouth.
 It was then that he was so rudely interrupted by a sudden downpour of rain and a crack of booming thunder.

 Not seconds after the downpour had begun and Flynn had successfully been distracted the storm, another more helpless and urgent scream sounded through the halls.
 It wasn't his own mother, no. This scream was much too high-pitched, much younger and much more disconsolate.
 The scream wailed on, and Flynn grew not only testy, but curious as well.

 There was some strange, soothing way in which the tone hit his ears.
 At the same time, the sheer eeriness and continuance of it was more than enough to set his temper off.